omry/omegaconf/docs/source/structured_config.rst

     >>> assert conf.c == 100

-Type validation is performed on assignment, but not on values returned by interpolation, e.g:
+Type validation is performed both on assignment and on values returned by interpolation, e.g:

 .. doctest::